What Is a Charitable Remainder Unitrust?

 A charitable remainder unitrust (also called a CRUT) is an estate planning tool that provides income to a named beneficiary during the grantor's life and then the remainder of the trust to a charitable cause.
 The donor or members of the donor's family are usually the initial beneficiaries.
 The trust provides variable income to the beneficiary, which is based on a percentage of the fair market value of the assets in the trust.
 This amount is revalued each year.

 A CRUT is usually funded with a valuable asset, such as artwork, a house, stocks, bonds, or other property.
 Additional assets can be added to the trust over time.
-So that the trust is not simply used to avoid taxes, the federal government requires that the charity receive at least 10% of the asset's value.
+So that the trust isn't simply used to avoid taxes, the federal government requires that the charity receive at least 10% of the asset's fair market value.

 Example Charitable Remainder Unitrust

-Sarah, an alum from Penn State, receives $200,000 in stock certificates from her grandfather.
+Sarah, a graduate of Penn State, receives $200,000 in stock certificates from her grandfather.
 She wants to ensure that she has income from a trust but also wants to donate some funds to her alma mater.
 She establishes a charitable remainder unitrust, which follows these steps:

 1. Sarah transfers the stock certificates to the trust.